pullashradha/CalendarMapping/src/CalendarMapping/README.md

 Have CRUD functionality for a user account | --- | ---
-Prevent users from registering an account with an already in use username &/or email | --- | --- Log in new user automatically upon registration | --- | --- Allow SiteBoss to delete any account | --- | ---
+Prevent users from registering an account with an already in use username &/or email | --- | --- Log in new user automatically upon registration | --- | --- Create a new private calendar for user upon registration | --- | --- Allow SiteBoss to delete any account | --- | ---
 Have authentication capabilities to allow users to access personal accounts | --- | --- Have CRUD functionality for a role (only accessible by SiteBoss role) | --- | ---